What Does Bioavailability Mean and Why Does it Matter?

 Phytic acid not only affects the absorption of heme.
 For instance, it also affects the bioavailability of calcium, zinc, and magnesium.
 Which is one of the many reasons I’m not a huge fan of grains, beans, and lentils.
 But, if your gut is healthy and you don’t experience any distress when eating them, go for it.
 Although, I do strongly recommend fermenting, soaking, or sprouting them to reduce the concentration of phytic acid.

-Cooked versus Raw Vegetables
+Bioavailability of Cooked versus Raw Vegetables

 There’s a lot of debate about the nutritional power of raw veggies versus cooked vegetables.
 Yes, some nutrients are lost by cooking.
 This is true with vitamin C as well as some of the B vitamins since they’re water soluble.
 Essentially, these nutrients are lost in the cooking water.
 Which is why it’s generally not recommended to boil veggies.
 Instead, steaming, sauteing, blanching, and roasting are preferred when it comes to nutrient retention.
 However, the bioavailability of some nutrients is increased by cooking.